 - Cohort B: Last Name L-Z

-Cohort A will be on campus for two weeks learning in the classroom while Cohort B will be learning online (more details below about campus technology enhancements) and then those groups will switch so Cohort B will then be on campus for two weeks while Cohort A will be online for two weeks.
+Cohort A will be on campus for two weeks learning in the classroom while Cohort B will be learning online (see above for student expectations) and then those groups will switch so Cohort B will then be on campus for two weeks while Cohort A will be online for two weeks.

 Holy Child's administration and scheduling committees have put considerable thought into this approach.
 Hybrid A will allow students to safely be on campus while also supporting our academic schedule and educational needs.
 We have many students that are not in classes based on their grade level, but rather ability.
 This schedule allows for those opportunities to continue.